Economy of Armenia: United States

 The Armenian government receives foreign aid from the government of the United States through the United States Agency for International Development and the Millennium Challenge Corporation.

-On March 27, 2006, the Millennium Challenge Corporation signed a five-year, $235.65 million compact with the Government of Armenia.
+On 27 March 2006, the Millennium Challenge Corporation signed a five-year, $235.65 million compact with the Government of Armenia.
 The single stated goal of the "Armenian Compact" is "the reduction of rural poverty through a sustainable increase in the economic performance of the agricultural sector."
 The compact includes a $67 million to rehabilitate up to 943 kilometers of rural roads, more than a third of Armenia's proposed "Lifeline road network".
 The Compact also includes a $146 million project to increase the productivity of approximately 250,000 farm households through improved water supply, higher yields, higher-value crops, and a more competitive agricultural sector.

-In 2010, the volume of US assistance to Armenia remained near 2009 levels; however, longer-term decline continued.
+In 2010 the volume of US assistance to Armenia remained near 2009 levels; however, longer-term decline continued.
 The original Millennium Challenge Account commitment for $235 million had been reduced to about $175 million due to Armenia's poor governance record.
 Thus, the MCC would not complete road construction.
 Instead, the irrigated agriculture project was headed for completion with apparently no prospects for extension beyond 2011.

-On May 8, 2019, conditioned with the political events in Armenia since April 2018, United States Agency for International Development signed an extension of U.S.-Armenia bilateral agreement in the area of governance and public administration, which would add additional US$8.5 million to the agreement.
+On 8 May 2019, conditioned with the political events in Armenia since April 2018, United States Agency for International Development signed an extension of US–Armenia bilateral agreement in the area of governance and public administration, which would add additional US$8.5 million to the agreement.
 By signing another document on the same day, USAID increased the aid by additional US$7.5 million in support for more competitive and diversified private sector in Armenia.
 The financial allocations will be directed to the financing of the USAID-funded project in infrastructures, agriculture, tourism․ After the signing of the new bilateral agreements, the total amount of the U.S. grants to Armenia amounted to around US$81 million.

 European Union

 According to the agreement signed in 2020 EU will provide Armenia with 65 million euros for implementation of three programs in such areas as energy efficiency, environment and community development and formation of tools for implementation of the Comprehensive and Enhanced Partnership Agreement.

 With curtailment of the MCC funding, the European Union may replace the US as Armenia's chief source of foreign aid for the first time since independence.
-From 2011 to 2013, the European Union is expected to advance at least €157.3 million ($208 million) in aid to Armenia.
+From 2011 to 2013 the EU is expected to advance at least €157.3 million ($208 million) in aid to Armenia.